Overview of Indigenous community infrastructure investments

 Urban infrastructure

-Indigenous Services Canada investments in urban Indigenous infrastructure are allocated to and managed by urban and rural Indigenous service delivery organizations.
-Funding is used to support First Nations, Inuit and Métis living in or transitioning to urban centres by helping to ensure safe and accessible facilities.
+ISC investments in urban Indigenous infrastructure were allocated to and managed by urban and rural Indigenous service delivery organizations.
+Funding was used to support First Nations, Inuit and Métis living in or transitioning to urban centres by helping to provide safe and accessible facilities.

 - National Association of Friendship Centres